Reference 1: This is the oldest recorded

 This text has been translated from the original Latin text, extracted

 from the "Chronicles of Johannis de Trokelowe and Henrici de Blaneforde"

 held in the British Museum

-John of Trokelowe was an English Benedictine of the fourteenth century.
+John of Trokelowe was an English Benedictine of the early thirteenth century.

 He was a monk of St Albans Abbey, who in 1294 was living in the dependent

 great dragon, the body of the muscle, a crested head but with jagged teeth,

 the length of the tail, stretching out too much, who had lately appeared,

 to the hurt of cattle, According to the villages of the Buryram close

 to Sudbury, who crucified a shepherd, he destroyed the flocks, of the